 Follow Fitzroy Partnership for River Heath on Facebook

 Plastic Free CQ

-Plastic Free CQ program is a partnership between Boomerang Alliance and the Australian Packaging Covenant (APCO), with support locally from Rockhampton Regional Waste and Recycling.
-Plastic Free CQ works directly with food retailers, events, markets and other organisations and assist them to switch from single-use plastics to better alternatives, such as reusable (preferred) or compostable items.
-The Program also work with councils, suppliers, manufacturers, waste transport operators and composters to deliver real solutions to businesses.
+The Plastic Free CQ program is a partnership between Boomerang Alliance and the Australian Packaging Covenant (APCO), with support from the Queensland Government.
+Supported by Rockhampton Regional Council and Livingstone Shire Council, Plastic Free CQ started in March 2021 to help local businesses go plastic free.
+In 2023, Plastic Free CQ expanded to include more communities in CQ when Bundaberg joined the program.
+Plastic Free CQ works directly with food retailers, events, markets and other organisations, assisting them to switch from single-use plastics to better alternatives, such as reusable (preferred) or compostable items.
+The Program also works with councils, suppliers, manufacturers, waste transport operators and composters to deliver real solutions to businesses.

 View Plastic Free CQ's website

 Follow Plastic Free CQ on Facebook

 Landcare Australia is a not-for-profit organisation, and registered charity, which leads the promotion of and provision of financial support to the Landcare movement’s national resource management programme in Australia; aligning the practice of environmental management with land productivity, and devolving governance and management to local communities.

 Follow Landcare Australia on Facebook